 The Driskill Hotel (Unbound Collection By Hyatt)

-The Driskill Hotel is an Austin icon and has been serving up hospitality for over a century.
-The hotel is located on the corner of 6th street and Brazos Street and features 189 guest rooms as well as top-notch food and storied spaces.
+The Driskill Hotel is an Austin icon and luxury hotel that has been serving up hospitality for over a century.
+The hotel is located on the corner of 6th street and Brazos Street and features 189 guest rooms as well as top-notch food at its on-site restaurant and storied spaces.
 The hotel also offers event space for meetings, weddings, and family celebrations.

 Holiday Inn Express Hotel and Suites Downtown Austin